shaurya6468/Alpha-Nex-NEW/replit.md

 - Added visual enhancements with consistent icon usage
 - Updated project metadata in pyproject.toml
 - Refined user interface copy across all templates

+### January 2025 - Phase 3
+- Completely removed KYC verification requirements from the platform
+- Updated all routes to remove KYC checks for uploads and reviews
+- Simplified user onboarding process - users can immediately start using the platform
+- Updated templates to remove KYC-related UI elements and messaging
+- Modified admin panel to focus on user management instead of KYC processing
+- Removed KYC forms and related documentation